ellenbrianne/phase-4-project/README.md

 4. Finally, run `honcho start -f Procfile.dev` to run front & backend servers; visit http://localhost:4000 to view the website.

 ## Code walkthrough
+1. React code exists in `client` folder.
+- BrowserRouter is used in App.jsx to provide client-side routing.

 ## Usage